GianF67/Global-Cost-Of-Living-Analysis/README.md

 In our concluding phase, we delve into an insightful comparison between developed and developing countries, check develop_vs_developing.Rmd file.

 Join us as we navigate through the intricacies of statistical analysis and unveil meaningful insights into global living costs.

-Note: this was a collaborative task with other two peers in the international BABD master @ POLIMI General School of Management.